Functions

 }

 This optimization only applies when the if block contains a single throw new Error(...) statement with no else branch.
-Custom errors (SkittlesError) use revert instead and are not converted to require().
+Custom errors (SkittlesError) use a different optimization pattern.

 Standalone Functions

-Functions declared outside of classes (at file level) are compiled as internal helper functions inside every contract in that file:
+Functions declared outside of classes (at file level) are compiled as internal helper functions available to all contracts in that file:

 function calculateFee(amount: number, bps: number): number {